 · The risk of becoming infected with HIV during unprotected anal sex is 10 to 20 times greater than unprotected vaginal sex.
 Because the rectal lining is only one-cell thick, the virus can more easily reach immune cells to infect.

 · Rectal microbicides are not yet available outside of clinical trials.
-Researchers need to first be sure they are safe and then conduct additional studies to find out whether they are effective against HIV.
+Researchers first need to be sure they are safe and then conduct additional studies to find out whether they are effective against HIV.

-Although the majority of microbicide research has focused on products to prevent HIV during vaginal sex, anal sex is common among men who have sex with men, and practiced by women around the world.
+Although most microbicide research has focused on products to prevent HIV during vaginal sex, anal sex is common among MSM, and practiced by women around the world.
 According to some estimates, the risk of becoming infected with HIV through anal sex is 20 times greater than vaginal sex because the rectal lining, the mucosa, is thinner and much more fragile than the lining of the vagina.

-MTN researchers have been conducting studies of tenofovir gel as a rectal microbicide.
-Unlike CAPRISA 004, VOICE and FACTS 001, this research is focused on a different population of high-risk individuals who acquire HIV through anal sex rather than vaginal sex.
-Because tenofovir gel may work differently against HIV in rectal tissue, researchers want to learn whether it is safe to use rectally and can reduce the risk of HIV through anal sex.
+MTN researchers also have been conducting studies of tenofovir gel as a rectal microbicide.
+Unlike the earlier studies, this research is focused on a different population of high-risk individuals who acquire HIV through anal sex rather than vaginal sex.
+Because tenofovir gel may work differently against HIV in rectal tissue, researchers want to learn whether it is safe and acceptable to use rectally with an applicator.
 An early study found that the vaginal formulation of tenofovir gel caused gastrointestinal side effects when used in the rectum, so researchers tested a reformulated version of the gel with less glycerin in a follow-up study called MTN-007.
-That study found the reformulated gel to be safe and acceptable and better tolerated than the vaginal gel when used in the rectum.
+That study found the reformulated gel to be safe and acceptable.

 Why Do We Need Rectal Microbicides?